-The Office of Student Technology provides the student environment with technology for the Natchitoches main campus and three distance campuses: Shreveport, Leesville and Cenla.
+The Office of Instructional Technology & Student Support provides the student environment with technology for the Natchitoches main campus and three distance campuses: Shreveport, Leesville and Cenla.

-The Office of Student Technology provides students with the following services:
+The Office of Instructional Technology & Student Support provides students with the following services:

 - 42 Student Technology computer labs in addition to 26 student computer labs purchased by departments